 The Skald and the Cook – though which is which is often inconsistent – Pjentilån and Satama are gods of hospitality and song, of hearth and story.
 It is said that they wander the lands, bringing blessings on those who host them with good graces, and curses on those who do not.
 The Skald can be recognised by their ribbon-bedecked stick, but more by the joy and wisdom they bring through story and song.
 The Cook can be recognised by their well-worn apron, and by the abundance that they can produce from even meager ingredients.

-Symbolised by the tree, Ayrth is commonly considered the creator of all living things and keeper of knowledge in the East.
-Also considered the custodian of the overworld, in the same manner as Karash is custodian of the underworld.
+Symbolised by the tree, Ayrth was commonly considered the creator of all living things and keeper of knowledge in the East.
+Also was considered the custodian of the overworld, in the same manner as Karash is custodian of the underworld.

 Known first by the trees, Ekhleed is the beginning of all things who’s first breath stirred the branches.
 It is the knowledge of the world that Ekhleed’s word brings on the Modon Salkhi (the wind of the trees) that we watch for.
 Understanding Ekhleed’s Will allows us to understand the world.